MichaelFitzurka/site-workshops-fiercesw-network/redhat/content/workshops/secure_software_factory/login_tour_webssh.md

 <img src="../images/userDefaultProjects.png" width="600"><br/>

-## Create a Project for you Terminal
+## Create a Project for your Terminal

 Once logged in, click on the ***Create Project*** button, and create a new project named ```{{< user_info "user" "-terminal" >}}```.